 By finding the unique combination of vitamins and herbs that act as natural steroids, and sharing it with people, now anyone with low platelets can forever end their fear, worrying, and avoid a crisis any time they have a minor cut.
-Please try it today at: Conquer Low Platelets you will not regret it for a moment.
+Please try it today at the page: A comprehensive guide to keeping your platelet count within healthy limits you will not regret it for a moment.
 Thousands already have and wish they would have ordered it sooner.

-What Mr. Cruz gives people suffering from idiopathic thrombocytopenic purpura is hope.
+What the book gives people dealing with Low platelets is hope.
 They now have hope that they will never have to wonder if their next injury will be their last.
 They will not have to think constantly what the fastest way to the hospital is.

 They will not waste their holidays and birthdays in the hospitals anymore.
 They can live their lives and not worry!
-If they follow Mr. Cruz’s Conquer Low Platelets publication, they will discover that:
+If they follow our book, they will discover that:

 - There are 2 specific herbs that will increase platelet count

 - Two vitamins that will keep your platelet count from dropping

 - Three certain foods that cause platelets to drop

 - Your doctor might not know about these all natural remedies

 - Your digestive system might be causing some of the problems

 THAT YOU CAN LIVE A LIFE FREE FROM STEROIDS AND MEDICATIONS!